yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

     }
 ```

-You can then use this policy ID in the `apply_policy_id` field of an API Token.
+You can then use this policy ID in the `apply_policy_id` field of an API token.
 Please see the relevant documentation on session objects for more information about how tokens are attached to policies.

-For more information on how policies are constructed and a detailed explanation of their properties, please see the Security Policies section.
+For more information on how policies are constructed and a detailed explanation of their properties, please see the [Security Policies](/docs/security/security-policies/) section.

  [1]: /docs/img/dashboard/system-management/nav_policies.png
  [2]: /docs/img/dashboard/system-management/AddPolicyButton.png